celery/celery/docs/getting-started/next-steps.rst

     4

 These three methods - :meth:`delay`, :meth:`apply_async`, and applying
-(``__call__``), represents the Celery calling API, that's also used for signatures.
+(``__call__``), make up the Celery calling API, which is also used for signatures.

 A more detailed overview of the Calling API can be found in the :ref:`Calling User Guide <guide-calling>`.

-Every task invocation will be given a unique identifier (an UUID), this is the task id.
+Every task invocation will be given a unique identifier (an UUID) -- this is the task id.

-The ``delay`` and ``apply_async`` methods return an :class:`~@AsyncResult` instance, that can be used to keep track of the tasks execution state.
+The ``delay`` and ``apply_async`` methods return an :class:`~@AsyncResult` instance, which can be used to keep track of the tasks execution state.
 But for this you need to enable a :ref:`result backend <task-result-backends>` so that the state can be stored somewhere.

-Results are disabled by default because of the fact that there's no result backend that suits every application, so to choose one you need to consider the drawbacks of each individual backend.
+Results are disabled by default because there is no result backend that suits every application; to choose one you need to consider the drawbacks of each individual backend.
 For many tasks keeping the return value isn't even very useful, so it's a sensible default to have.
-Also note that result backends aren't used for monitoring tasks and workers, for that Celery uses dedicated event messages (see :ref:`guide-monitoring`).
+Also note that result backends aren't used for monitoring tasks and workers: for that Celery uses dedicated event messages (see :ref:`guide-monitoring`).

 If you have a result backend configured you can retrieve the return